MicrosoftDocs/sql-docs/docs/reporting-services/report-data/data-sources-supported-by-reporting-services-ssrs.md

 > [!NOTE]
 >  The [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)][!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] data processing extension is not supported at this time.

- For more information about data processing extensions supported by Report Builder, see [Data Connections, Data Sources, and Connection Strings in Report Builder](data-connections-data-sources-and-connection-strings-report-builder-and-ssrs.md) in the [Report Builder documentation](https://go.microsoft.com/fwlink/?LinkId=154494) on msdn.microsoft.com.
+ For more information about data processing extensions supported by Report Builder, see [Data Connections, Data Sources, and Connection Strings in Report Builder](data-connections-data-sources-and-connection-strings-report-builder-and-ssrs.md) in the [Report Builder documentation](../../reporting-services/report-builder-tutorials.md)

 ###  <a name="MicrosoftSQLServer"></a> Microsoft SQL Server Data Processing Extension
  The data source type **Microsoft SQL Server** wraps and extends the [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] Data Provider for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 This data processing extension is natively compiled for and runs on x86 and [!INCLUDE[vcprx64](../../includes/vcprx64-md.md)]-based platforms.